Skip to content

 ELIGIBILITY REQUIREMENTS:

-• Current junior, senior, or graduate student majoring in social work, public administration, public health, education, or related fields
+• Students majoring in social work, public administration, public health, education, or other related field of study

 Black/African American males strongly encouraged to apply